Bromgard/rcblack/Gisla_saga/Gisla_33.md

 <a name="myfootnote4" id="f4">4</a>:
  __Str.
 29__.
 Prose word order: Hugþak auþs þrúþe þvá mér mína sk&#x1EB;r rauþa Óþens elda lauþre ór þremja hlunns brunne, ok h&#x1EB;nd væri því vala hreifi-slóþar báls band í benja éle; blóþ rauþ kveifar hraun.

-"I dreamed that the woman washed my red head with the blood from the well of the sword; and that the hand of the woman in the blood would be (bloody); the blood colored my head."
+"I dreamed that the woman washed my red head with the blood from the well of the sword; and that the hand of the woman in would be (bloody) in the gore; the blood colored my head."

   * _auþs Þrúþr_, "the Þrúðr, godess, of power," the woman.
   * _Óþins eldar_, "the flames of Odin," the swords, whose _lauþr_, sea-foam, is blood; _þremja hlunnr_, "the stock of _þremjar_ (a certain part of the sword) "sword;" of which _brunnr_ is also blood; only when the sentence is reduced to its literal meaning do the redundancies appear.